G3Dev-0/Sprout/README.md

 # Sprout

 A tool for visualising family trees.\
-You can run Sprout on Unix systems with the `run.sh` file and on Windows by using `run.bat`.
+You can run Sprout on Unix systems with the `run.sh` file and on Windows by using `run.bat`.\
+The app was also built for Linux and can be used by running `Sprout_Linux`.

 ## Table of contents
 + [How to use Sprout](#how-to-use-sprout)